-We can summarise our examples:
+We can summarise this:

-We live in the object-oriented world.
+We live an object-oriented world.
 The object-oriented programming paradigm attempts to express computer programs in such ways that model how we understand the world.

-An introductory description of OOP can be based on the following guideline:
+An introductory description of OOP can therefore be based on the following guideline: